Sally Davies (artist)

-Sally Davies (born 1956 in Winnipeg, Manitoba, Canada) is a painter and photographer, living and working in New York City's East Village since 1983.
+Sally Davies (born 1956 in Winnipeg, Manitoba, Canada) is a Canadian painter and photographer, living and working in New York City's East Village since 1983.

 Paintings

-She achieved her first public attention in New York in the 1990s with her "Lucky Paintings" and "Lucky Chairs" exhibiting at the OK Harris Gallery, and then at the Gracie Mansion Gallery.
+Davies made the "Lucky Paintings" and "Lucky Chairs" paintings in the 1990s, exhibiting at the OK Harris Gallery, and then at the Gracie Mansion Gallery.
 Following the Lucky Paintings were the "tattoo paintings", "product paintings", and the "furniture paintings".

 Photography

-Although primarily focusing on her paintings in the 1980s, Davies simultaneously began to photograph the East Village.
+Davies simultaneously began to photograph the East Village in the 1980s alongside her painting career.
 In the mid-1990s she had a fire in her loft on Avenue A and lost almost all her negatives to that date.

 In 2000 Davies had her first solo photography exhibit at the Gracie Mansion Gallery in the East Village.
 The Alien Photos served as a visual bridge between her paintings and her photography.
 The final large-scale images consisted of dioramas that she constructed to house the 6-inch alien dolls in Barbie clothes in domestic situations.